SymfonyCasts/symfony-ux/sfcasts/stimulus/multi-controller-dispatch.md

-# Multi Controller Dispatch
+# Multi Controller Communication

-Coming soon...

-When we confirm the delete form and now submits via Ajax.
-That's cool, but it graded a problem.
-The row just sits there.
-And actually it's more complicated than just removing that row.
-The total at the bottom has to change.
-And if this is the last item in the cart, we need to show the, your cart is empty message.
-If I refresh manually, now we see it.
-You might get the urge to start trying to do all of this in JavaScript.
-Removing the row would be pretty easy.
-May add back a couple of items here so we can get a more interesting cart.
+When we confirm the modal, the delete form now submits via Ajax.
+That's cool... but it created a problem.
+The row just sits there!
+And actually, it's more complicated than simply removing that row.
+The total at the bottom also needs to change... and if this is the *only* item in the cart, we need to show the "your cart is empty" message.

-Okay.
+Let me add a couple items to the cart to keep things interesting.

+## Need to Update the Page?
+Make an HTML Ajax Request!

-You might be tempted to make it the urge to start trying to do all of this in JavaScript.
-Removing the row would be pretty easy though.
-We, we would need to move the `data-controller` from the form two around the entire row, but it would be doable, but updating the total and worse printing, the, your cart is empty message without duplicating the message we already have in twig.
-This is starting to look at kind of annoying.
-The solution for this is delightfully refreshing, stop trying to do everything in JavaScript and instead rely on your server side templates.
-So instead of removing the row and changing the total and rendering the, your cart is empty message.
-All in JavaScript, we could make a fresh Ajax call to an end point that returns the contest, the HTML of this entire area, and replace that on the page.
-That is what we're going to do.
+Ok: you might be tempted to start trying to do all of this in JavaScript.
+Removing the row would be pretty easy... though, we *would* need to move the `data-controller` from the form to the div around the entire row.

+But updating the total and - worse - printing the "your cart is empty message" without duplicating the message we already have in Twig... this is starting to look pretty annoying!
+Is there an easier way?

+There is!
+And it's delightfully refreshing.
+Stop trying to do everything in JavaScript and instead rely on your server-side templates.
+So instead of removing the row... and changing the total... and rendering the "your cart is empty" message all in JavaScript, we could make a single Ajax call to an endpoint that returns the new HTML for the entire cart area.
+Then we replace the cart div with the new HTML and... done!

+## The Case for Two Controllers

 But wait a second.
-If we look over on our template right now, our stimulus controller is on the individual form element.
-So each row has its own stimulus controller.
-Does this mean that we're going to need to move that data controller element to a `<div>` that's around the entire cart area, like moving onto this div, because if we want to replace the HTML for this entire div, it needs to live inside of our controller.
-The answer is no, we don't need to move the `data-controller` element.
-The element that `data-controller` is on.
-Let me clarify.
-We could move the `data-controller` from our individual form up to, uh, the Dave that's around the entire car area.
+Go look at the template.
+Right now, our `stimulus_controller()` is on the `form` element... so each row has its own Stimulus controller.
+To be able to replace the HTML for the *entire* cart area, does this mean we need to move the `data-controller` attribute to the `<div>` that's around the entire cart area?
+Because... in order to set that `innerHTML` on this element, it *does* need to live inside our Stimulus controller.
+So, do we need to move our controller here?

+The answer is... no: we do *not* need to move the `data-controller` attribute onto this `div`.
+Well, let me clarify.
+We *could* move the `data-controller` from our `form` up to the div that's around the cart area.

-If we did that, we would need to do some refactoring in our controller specifically, instead of referencing `this.element` to get the form, we would need to reference `event.current.target`.
-So that's kind of annoying, but not a huge deal.
-And it would give us the ability to replace the entire HTML of the cart area.
-After making that Ajax call.
-The real reason I don't want to move the controller up to this top level element is because, well, it doesn't really make sense for our `submit-confirm` controller to show a confirmation on submit and also make an Ajax call to refresh the data in the cart area.
-Those are two very different jobs.
-And if we did smash that code for making the Ajax call into this controller, we would not be able to reuse the `submit-confirm` controller for other forms in our site because they would hold code specific to the cart area.
-So what's the better solution.
-So what's the better solution to keep `submit-confirm` how it is.
-It does its small job perfectly.
-And instead add the new functionality to a new second controller, check it out and `assets/controllers/` create a new `cart-list_controller.js`
+If we did that, we would need to do some refactoring in our controller.
+Specifically, instead of referencing `this.element` to get the form, we would need to reference `event.currentTarget`.
+So that's kind of annoying... but no huge deal and it would give us the ability to replace the entire HTML of the cart area after making the Ajax call.

+So why *aren't* we going to do this?
+The *real* reason I don't want to move the controller up to this top level element is because, well... it doesn't really make sense for our `submit-confirm` controller to both show a confirmation on submit *and* make an Ajax call to refresh the HTML for the cart area.
+Those are two *very* different jobs.
+If we *did* smash the code for making the Ajax call into this controller, we would *no* longer be able to reuse the `submit-confirm` controller for other forms on our site... because it would now hold code specific to the cart area.

-I'll actually
+So what's the better solution?
+First, keep `submit-confirm` exactly how it is.
+It does its small job *wonderfully*.
+I am so proud.
+Second, add the new functionality to a new, *second* controller.

+## Creating the Second Controller
-Cheat and copy the top of my `submit-confirm` and paste it in there, but we don't need sweetalert.
-Then I'll do my usual

-`connect()` and we'll `console.log()`, of course, a shopping cart.
+Check it out: in `assets/controllers/` create a new `cart-list_controller.js` I'll cheat and copy the top of my `submit-confirm` controller... paste it here, but we don't need sweetalert.
+Then add the usual `connect()` method with `console.log()` a shopping cart.

-The job of the controller will be to add any JavaScript to the cart list area.
-So basically this `<div>` right here, the entire cart list area on a high level, that means it's job is going to be to reload the cart HTML via Ajax.
-After one of the items is removed in the `templates/cart.html.twig`
+The job of the controller will be to add any JavaScript needed the cart area.
+So basically, any JavaScript for this `<div>`.
+On a high level, this means its job will be to reload the cart HTML via Ajax after an item is removed.

-Find That `<div>` up here.
-There it is.
-And let's add our controller to this Curly curly `stimulus_controller()` and it's called `cart-list`.
-All right, let's make sure that's connected.
-I'll head over my console refresh and

-Perfect.
-We're good.
-All right.
+In the `templates/cart/cart.html.twig`, find the `<div>` around the entire cart area... here it is.
+Add `{{ stimulus_controller() }}` and pass `cart-list`.

+Ok!
+Let's make sure that's connected.
+Head over and... refresh.
+Got it.

+## Controllers Are Independent

-In stimulus, each controller acts independently.
-They're their own little independent units of code.
-And while it is possible to make two controllers talk directly to each other, you don't typically do
+In Stimulus, each controller acts in isolate.
+Each is its own little independent unit of code.
+And while it *is* possible to make one controller call methods directly on another controller, you don't typically do that.

-That.
-But in this

-Case, we have a problem inside our new controller.
-We need to run some code, specifically, make an Ajax call to get the fresh card HTML only after the other controller has finished submitting the form via Ajax.
-Somehow `submit-confirm` controller needs to notify `cart-list` controller that this has happened, that that Ajax call has finished.
-How do we do that?
-Oh, it's so nice
+But in this case, we have a problem.
+In our new controller, we need to run some code - specifically, make an Ajax request to get the fresh cart HTML - only *after* the other controller has finished submitting the delete form via Ajax.
+Somehow the `submit-confirm` controller needs to notify the `cart-list` controller that its Ajax call has finished.

+So the big question is: how do we do that?

+## Dispatching a Custom Event

-By doing exactly what, uh, Dom elements already do.
-Dispatching a custom event
+By doing *exactly* what native DOM elements already do: dispatch an event.
+Yup, we can dispatch a custom event in one controller and listen to it from another.

-from our form element and the stimulus use library we installed earlier.
-I haven't stocks right here has a behavior for that.
-It's called use dispatch.
+*And*, the `stimulus-use` library we installed earlier has a behavior for this!

-You can dispatch events without this behavior.
-This just makes it a lot easier.
+It's called `useDispatch`.
+You can dispatch events *without* this behavior... it just makes it easier.

 Here's how it works.
 Start the normal way.
-So in `submit-confirm` controller, we need to import the behavior.
-So `import { useDispatch } from 'stimulus-use';` and then make a `connect()` method and say, `useDispatch(this)`.
+In `submit-confirm_controller.js`, import the behavior - `import { useDispatch } from 'stimulus-use'` then make a `connect()` with `useDispatch(this)` inside.
+This time, pass an extra option via the second argument: `debug` set to `true`.

-Also add a `debug` option set to `true`.
-I'm adding the debug option temporarily all the stimulus use behaviors support this option When it's enabled most behaviors, log extra debug info to the console, which is pretty handy.
+I'm adding this `debug` option temporarily.
+All `stimulus-use` behaviors support this option.
+When it's enabled, most behaviors log extra debug info to the console, which handy for debugging.
 We'll see that in a minute.

-Now, head down to submit form.
-Here's the plan.
-If the form is submitting via Ajax let's Oh, wait for it to finish.
-And then dispatch a custom event do that by setting `const response = await`,
+Now head down to `submitForm()`.
+Here's the plan: if the form is submits via Ajax, let's wait for it to finish and then dispatch a custom event.
+Do that by adding `const response = await`... and then we need to make the method `async`.

-And Then we need to make the method `async` to dispatch the event.
-The use dispatch behavior gives us a handy new `dispatch()` method.
-So we can say `this.dispatch()` and then the name of our method.
-And this can be anything let's call it.
-How about `async:submitted` And if you want, you can pass a second argument with any extra information that you want to attach to the event.
+To dispatch the event, the `useDispatch` behavior gives us a handy new `dispatch()` method.
+So we can say `this.dispatch()` and then the name of our custom event, which can be anything.
+Let's call it `async:submitted`.
+You can also pass a second argument with any extra information that you want to attach to the event.
 I'll add a `response`.

-We won't need that.
-But thanks to this, the `event` object will have an extra `response` property set to the `response` object, which might be handy in other cases.
-And that's it.
-It's a little technical, but thanks to the `async` on `submitForm()`.
-Our submit form method still returns a promise that resolves after this Ajax call finishes that's important because we returned that promise in `preConfirm()`, which is what tells sweetalert to stay open with the loading icon until that desk call finishes.
+We won't need that in *this* example... but thanks to this, the `event` object that's passed to any listeners will have an extra `response` property set to the `response` object... which might be handy in other cases.

+And... that's it!
+It's a bit technical, but thanks to the `async` on `submitForm()`, the `submitForm` method *still* returns a Promise that resolves after this Ajax call finishes.
+That's important because we return that `Promise` in `preConfirm()`... which is what tells SweetAlert to stay open with the loading icon until that call finishes.

-If that didn't make total sense, it's not that big of a deal.
-It's a little specific to promises and sweetalert.
-Anyways, let's try it.
-Spin over.
-Refresh, remove an item and confirm.
-Yes.
-Check out this log down here.
-We just dispatched a Dom event from our form called submit dash confirm colon async colon submitted by default that use dispatch behavior will prefix any event with the name of our controller, which is kinda nice.
-So next, let's listen to this in our other controller and use it to reload the cart HTML as a bonus, we'll add a CSS transition to make things look really smooth.
+Anyways, let's try it!
+Spin over, refresh, remove an item and confirm.
+Yes!
+Check out the log!
+We just dispatched a normal DOM event from our `form` element called `submit-confirm:async:submitted`.
+By default, the `useDispatch` behavior prefixes the event name with the name of our controller, which is nice.

+Next: let's listen to this in our other controller and use it to reload the cart HTML.
+As a bonus, we'll add a CSS transition to make things look *really* smooth.